Light living room ideas should be bright, spacious and welcoming – not dull, dreary or dated.

 There are a plethora of sophisticated ways to enhance a light space, so dress your living room with best paint ideas, lighting tips and earthy neutral tones for a space that is airy, inviting and oh so stylish.

-These bright, light living room ideas will help you add interest and intrigue – and have you reaching for the paint chart or the light bulb.
+From using the right paint colors to clever ways to accessorize, these bright, light living room ideas will help you add interest and intrigue – and have you reaching for the paint chart or the light bulb.

 1. Light your living room right